awesome-automations/awesome-automations.github.io/pages/pages-root-folder/gettingstarted.md

 ---
 layout: page-fullwidth
 show_meta: false
-#title: "Getting Started"
+title: "Getting Started"
 #subheadline: "A Step-by-Step Guide"
 #teaser: "This step-by-step guide to help you navigate this awesome-automations.com site"
+categories:
+    - ideas
 header:
    image_fullwidth: "header_unsplash_22.jpg"
 permalink: "/getting-started/"
 ---
-# Getting Started

 Welcome to the <strong>awesome-automations.com</strong> web site!
 This web site is dedicated to those awesome people, who think outside the box and come up with the craziest and the most creative ideas in the home automation space!.
 As the name suggests, this web site is focused more on  "automations" aspect of the smart home world.